cloudcreativity/laravel-json-api/docs/basics/controllers.md

 ### Resource Hooks

-The controller allows you to hook into resource lifecycle by invoking the following methods if they are implemented:
+The controller allows you to hook into the resource lifecycle by invoking the following methods if they are
-`searching`, `reading`, `creating`, `created`, `updating`, `updated`, `saving`, `saved`, `deleting`, `deleted`.
+implemented:

+- `searching`
+- `reading`
+- `saving`
+- `creating`
+- `updating`
+- `created`
+- `updated`
+- `saved`
+- `deleting`
+- `deleted`

-These methods allow you to easily implement authorization, trigger events and/or dispatch jobs as needed.
+These methods allow you to easily implement application specific actions, such as firing events or dispatching jobs.

 The `searching` and `reading` hooks are invoked when resource(s) are being accessed, i.e. a `GET` request.
 The `searching` hook is invoked when reading any resources (the *index* action), while `reading` is invoked when